elucian/bee/syntax/structure.md

 * An aspect is executed using keyword _play_ or _alter_;
 * An aspect can receive parameters and can produce results;
 * An aspect is always executed synchronously, never in parallel;
-* An aspect can not be used in expressions except unpacking with "+>" or "<+" ;
+* An aspect can not be called from an expression;
-* An aspect can be terminated early using:"exit" or "halt" or "fail";
+* An aspect can be terminated early using:"exit", "halt" or "fail";

 **pattern**